MarcusJones/udacity_cloud_dev/README.md

 > The application runs on a cluster in the cloud.
 The project can be deployed to a kubernetes cluster.

-Kubernetes status, by `kubectl get all`:
+Kubernetes status, using `kubectl get all`:
 ```
 NAME                                READY   STATUS    RESTARTS   AGE
 pod/backend-feed-77b6d6b8b-kj77z    1/1     Running   0          164m